 Alfàs del Pi

-As one of twenty-five wineries affiliated with the Grandes Pagos de España, winemaker Enrique Mendoza enjoys prestige in the D.O.
+As one of the wineries affiliated with the Grandes Pagos de España, winemaker Enrique Mendoza enjoys prestige in the D.O.
 Alicante.
 Although this family business itself is located a few kilometers above Benidorm, in Alfàs del Pi, they have vineyards in both zones.
-In addition to the local grapes, Moscatel (white) and Monastrell (red), winemaker José (eldest son of) likes to experiment with Chardonnay, Cabernet Sauvignon, Merlot, Pinot Noir, Petit Verdot and Syrah.
+In addition to the local grapes, Moscatel (white) and Monastrell (red), winemaker José (eldest son of) also likes to experiment with Chardonnay, Cabernet Sauvignon, Merlot, Pinot Noir, Petit Verdot and Syrah.
 A two-hour tour and tasting of seven different wines (with cheese and sausage platter) costs €22 per person, is available in both Spanish and English and should be booked in advance.

-Did you enjoy the tasting so much that you want to visit more wineries in the area?
-Besides Bodegas Mendoza in Alfàs del Pi, Pinoso, Villena and Jalón are also known for their fine wineries.
+Have you gotten a taste for wine tasting and would you like to see more in the province?
+Pinoso, Villena and Jalón are also known for their excellent wineries.